awsdocs/amazon-ecs-developer-guide/doc_source/ecs-ami-versions.md

 The following tabs display a list of Windows Amazon ECS\-optimized AMIs versions\.

+**Note**
+For details on referencing the Systems Manager Parameter Store parameter in an AWS CloudFormation template, see [Using the latest recommended Amazon ECS\-optimized AMI in an AWS CloudFormation template](retrieve-ecs-optimized_AMI.md#ecs-optimized-ami-parameter-examples-5)\.

 **Important**
 To ensure that customers have the latest security updates by default, Amazon ECS maintains at least the last three Windows Amazon ECS\-optimized AMIs\.
 After releasing new Windows Amazon ECS\-optimized AMIs, Amazon ECS makes the Windows Amazon ECS\-optimized AMIs that are older private\.
 If there is a private AMI that you need access to, let us know by filing a ticket with Cloud Support\.